vshkh/multi-agent-pathfinding/README.md

 A Python-based simulation and visualization tool that demonstrates multiple agents navigating a 2D grid using A\* search and conflict resolution.
 The agents move in real time with animated paths, avoiding collisions and navigating around obstacles.
 Though it was worked on before, I uploaed the project and revised code with comments and explanation.

+I acknowledge the use of AI in assistance to make the code far less error prone and to develop error handling, but I take responsibility in planning and research toward the algorithms, writing majority of the preliminary code before extensive error handling was implemented.

 ## Features

 - Multi-agent path planning with A\* and reservation-based conflict avoidance